sarahzawatsky/imotie-client/README.md

 - Collapse nav bar when squished and opened
 - Display moties in bootstrap cards
 - Include images and colors to accentuate emotions and accomodate struggling readers and nonverbal students
+- Allow user to input their own emotion word

 Planning
 - Started by identifying broad emotions that a student may feel in their dat-to-day